 - Creation of a person’s caricature avatars on the fly

-Banuba has developed a library for detecting hair and skin colour for iOS.
+Banuba has developed a library for detecting hair and skin color for iOS.

-Detection of hair colour is based on the estimation of geometrical and colour-space characteristics of the human face.
-At the first stage, an image is pre-processed: face is detected and scaled by the interpupillary distance, the eye line is properly aligned.
-As a result, the image of a person’s face is normalised and aligned.
+Detection of hair color is based on the estimation of geometrical and color-space characteristics of the human face.
+At the first stage, an image is pre-processed: the face is detected and scaled by the interpupillary distance, the eye line is properly aligned.
+As a result, the image of a person’s face is normalized and aligned.

-The detected area above the person’s forehead is used for hair colour detection as it is less sensitive to the head’s turns than other possible areas of hair.
-Hair colour is detected by finding sharp intensity patterns in the region of interest and analysing colour features above the hairline.
+The detected area above the person’s forehead is used for hair color detection as it is less sensitive to the head’s turns than other possible areas of hair.
+Hair color is detected by finding sharp intensity patterns in the region of interest and analyzing color features above the hairline.
 There will be no such sharp intensity patterns for bald individuals, hence our technology allows us to detect the lack of hair as well.

-For the skin colour detector, colour samples are taken in the specific points of a face which preliminarily detected by other algorithms (based on our face tracking technology) as belonging to the face skin.
+For the skin color detector, color samples are taken in the specific points of a face which preliminarily detected by other algorithms (based on our face tracking technology) as belonging to the face skin.

-- Visual skin colour and skin tone correction
+- Visual skin color and skin tone correction

 - Skin-related disorder detection